zxtal/iPDB/README.md

 # iPDB
-A GUI application with Python3 that manages Protein Data Bank (PDB) files for research projects.
+A GUI application with Python 3 that manages Protein Data Bank (PDB) files for research projects.

 Features of the application include:
 <ul>